 I’ve got to mention at this point in my Keeps hair review, that the brand’s biggest pullback appears to be its customer service.
 Several customers have complained of hassles while trying to cancel their subscription and unresponsive customer service.

 Is Keeps Hair Loss Worth It?

 You shouldn’t have to go broke to avoid going bald.
 I’ve seen men go down that road, and it’s far from pleasant.
 This is where Keeps scores.
 Keeps is affordable.
 Keeps is reliable.
 Keeps is fair.

 As I mentioned in the previous sections of this Keeps hair review, while its competing subscription services like Hims have ventured to other services like ED and general health, Keeps stays focused on hair loss treatments.
 The old business motto of doing one thing and doing it well comes to my mind here.

 Furthermore, I got the feeling that making a profit is not the sole driver of this business.
 For Keeps, their main aim is to keep hair on your head and combat male pattern baldness.

 Since no Keeps review is complete if it’s not thorough, I though it’d be worth mentioning that they are the only online hair loss player to offer both foam and regular liquid Minoxidil.
 If you’re a fan of foam, this brand delivers.

 My final verdict in this Keeps review?
 This one is a keeper.

 Keeps Promotions & Discounts

 The other reason I know Keeps is a great brand?
-It’s offering our audience an exclusive 35% discount for the first 3 months when you sign up today.
+They are always offering the greatest discounts and savings.